psychemedia/island-storynotes/noyes-highwayman.md

 Approaching onesuch of these inns, a highwayman comes riding, riding, a gun at his side, and a sword on his belt.

-There's a clatter of horses hooves as he crosses the cobble-stoned yard and  approaches the inn, but does not enter: the door is locked for the night, the windows shuttered.
+There's a clatter of horses hooves as he crosses the cobble-stoned yard and  approaches the inn, but does not enter: the door is locked for the night, the windows are shuttered.

-He taps with his whip on the shutters, and softly whistles a tune, and a light goes on in an upstairs window.
+He taps with his whip on the shutters, and softly whistles a tune.
+A light goes on in an upstairs window.
 Bess, the raven haired landlord's daughter, has been waiting for his signal.

 They speak in whispers, as she ties a love knot in her long black hair.

 "I have business on the road tonight," he says, "There's gold with my name on it...
-I'll be back before the night is out, God willing.
-But if I'm pressed, or chased, or harried, I will lead them away.
+But I'll be back before the night is out, God willing.
+Though if I'm pressed, or chased, or harried, I will lead them away.
 Then look for me by moonlight, watch for me by moonlight; I'll come to thee by moonlight, though hell should bar the way!"

-He rose upright in his stirrups, reached out as if to touch her hand:,"one kiss my love, one kiss", as from the window she unloosened her hair, and it tumbled down, onto his breast; he breathed in its perfume, kissed it gently, then turned his horse, tugged on the rein, and was gone into the night.
+He rose upright in his stirrups, reached out as if to touch her hand:,"one kiss my love, one kiss".
+From the window, she unloosened her hair; it tumbled down, onto his breast; he breathed in its perfume, kissed it gently, then turning his horse, tugged on the rein, and was gone into the night.

-But from a corner of the yard, from the stable room that was there, Tim the ostler has been watching; and listening.
+But from the corner of the yard, from the stable there, Tim the ostler has been watching; and listening.
 There is only one thing he loves more than the horses, and that's Bess, the landlord's red-lipped daughter.
 Oh, Bess...

-The kiss should be his to give, the kiss should be his to receive.
+That kiss should be his to give, her kiss should be his to receive.
 He paces the stable.
 "If I'm not back before the dawn, watch for me by midnight, he says..."
 His eyes take on the maddened stare of a panicked horse, and he knows what he must do...
 Quietly, he crosses the cobbled yard and makes his way into the night.

-As dawn approached, young Bess is waiting again by the window.
-As noon approached, she was looking out for him from the yard; but now she must wait till midnight to see her lover again.
+Dawn approaches, and young Bess is waiting again by the window.
+At noon, she looks out from the yard; for now she must wait till midnight to see her lover again.

-As the sun began to set, a red ribbon snaked its way across the moor towards the inn.
-A red-coated troop of the King's men came, marching, marching, across the moor.
+The sun begins to set, and a red ribbon snakes its way across the moor towards the inn.
+A red-coated troop of the King's men, marching, marching, across the moor.

-They entered the inn, said nothing to the landlord, but accepted his ale.
-Then took his daughter, and bound her, and sat her at the end of the bed, looking out to the moor from the window.
-A gun to her breast, a gun at a her back, and Bess looked out over the moor as the soldiers mocked her and taunted her, stroked her cheek and stroked her hair.
+They enter the inn, say nothing to the landlord, but accept his ale nevertheless.
+Then they take his daughter, and bind her, and sit her at the end of the bed, looking out to the moor from her window.
+A gun to her breast, a gun at a her back, and Bess looks out over the moor as the soldiers mock her and taunt her, stroke her cheek and stroke her hair.
 "A pretty one, this..."

 "Look for me by moonlight; watch for me by moonlight; I'll come to thee by moonlight, though hell should bar the way!"
 And she knew what she must do.